miguel-figueiredo/spring-examples/code-metrics/README.md

 This way we can customize the Google checks.

-The checkstyle supressions can be added automatically running the checkstyle jar like:
+The checkstyle suppressions can be added automatically running the checkstyle jar (https://github.com/checkstyle/checkstyle/releases/) like:

-`java -jar checkstyle-10.12.2-all.jar -c checkstyle.xml backend/ -g > checkstyle-suppressions.xml`
+`java -jar checkstyle-10.12.2-all.jar -c checkstyle.xml . -g > suppressions.xml && mv suppressions.xml checkstyle-suppressions.xml`

 This will add XPath suppressions which need to be added to the checkstyle.xml like: